tech-otaku/cloudflare-dns/README.md

 ## Background
 I initially wrote this script as a quick way of repeatedly adding or updating DNS records for several domains from the command line when I was building and testing my mail server. ***If you're thinking of using it, it's important you read the [Limitations](#limitations) section first*** and check your domain's DNS records on Cloudflare afterwards.

-The script is based upon examples of using the Cloudflare API written some while ago at [Using the Cloudflare API to Manage DNS Records](https://www.tech-otaku.com/web-development/using-cloudflare-api-manage-dns-records/).
+The script is based upon examples of using the Cloudflare API at [Using the Cloudflare API to Manage DNS Records](https://www.tech-otaku.com/web-development/using-cloudflare-api-manage-dns-records/).

 ## Usage